 Seeing different practitioners can be helpful as there may be various reasons for your head pains.
 Treatments in a multidisciplinary clinic can help address underlying issues from multiple aspects.

-A combination of different treatmentstreatments can include: from:
+A combination of different treatments can include:

 ● Soft tissue manipulation to address muscle tightness and trigger points